 George J. Howe Red Barn 2011 S. Brook Street , Louisville, Kentucky 40208

-UofL, Fifth Third Bank and the International Order of E.A.R.S. present the Corn Island Storytelling Festival.
+The University of Louisville and the International Order of E.A.R.S. will present the first night of Corn Island Storytelling Festival Friday, Oct.
+21.

 Concessions will be available for purchase on site.

 Organizers will also host a series of storytelling and music workshops during the afternoon on Oct.
 21. Workshops will be held in the Swain Student Activities Center, rooms 312 and 314.
 Paid parking is available in the Floyd Stree Parking Garage.

 Leigh Ann Yost- "Stories are Song, Songs are Stories."
 An hour into the heart of the stories behind the songs of one of Louisvilles best performers.